veracruz-project/veracruz/execution-engine/README.markdown

 ## WASI Implementation Summary

 A summary our WASI implementation.
-We repeat the high-level WASI API defintions in [wasi_snapshot_preview1][1] and the actual ABI definitions in [here][2], and provide our understanding of the WASI ABI standard and implementation strategy.
+We repeat the high-level WASI API definitions in [wasi_snapshot_preview1][1] and the actual ABI definitions in [here][2], and provide our understanding of the WASI ABI standard and implementation strategy.
-Any WASI ABI that veracruz currently does not support, labelled with **NOT SUPPORTED** through this document, will return `ErrNo::NoSys` _after_ right (capability) check and minimum validatity check on parameters.
+Any WASI ABI that veracruz currently does not support, labelled with **NOT SUPPORTED** through this document, will return `ErrNo::NoSys` _after_ right (capability) check and minimum validity check on parameters.

 #### Args and Env

-We implement argument and environment WASI ABI for the prorgam yet they are _NOT_ tested.
+We implement argument and environment WASI ABI for the program yet they are _NOT_ tested.
-Also, there is _NO_ API for partipants to access the arguments and environment variables.
+Also, there is _NO_ API for participants to access the arguments and environment variables.

 * `args_get`
 ```rust